 Best ways to spend travel money in Southeast Asia: Debit and prepaid cards

 While US dollars are widely accepted in Southeast Asia, each country in the region has its own currency.
 Card payments are common in the capital cities, especially in Indonesia, Singapore, Thailand and the Philippines, but you will need cash if you’re going off the beaten track.
-We give you the lowdown on how to take and use money in Southeast Asia, a region of tropical beaches, delicious food at affordable prices.
+We give you the lowdown on how to take and use money in Southeast Asia, a region of tropical beaches and delicious food at affordable prices.

-Low cost travel money options for Southeast Asia
+Low-cost travel money options for Southeast Asia

 Go to site